-The Company continues to deploy our modern slavery risk assessment by conducting our due diligence system for new and existing suppliers.
+The Company continues to deploy our modern slavery risk assessment by conducting our due diligence system for those suppliers which account for the major portion of purchases ( more than 90% ).
 This due diligence includes a questionnaire and assessment with online research to ensure that a particular organisation has never been convicted of offenses relating to modern slavery.

 We have in place systems to:

 - Identify and assess potential risk areas in our supply chains.

 - Mitigate the risk of slavery and human trafficking occurring in our supply chains.

 - Monitor potential risk areas in our supply chains.